olumidae/Teamwork/Readme.md

 Start the server by running thhe command: **npm** start

-Navigate to localhost: 3000/api/v1 in your browser to view the running application
+Navigate to https://the-teamwork.herokuapp.com/api/v1 in Postman to view the running application

 # Testing
 To run unit tests run the command : **npm** test in the command line terminal